openethereum/template/README.markdown

 ```

 The generator will ask you for your name and email but these will be ignored when generating the project.

+## Things to Do After Creating a Project

+* Enable CIs, including Travis, Coveralls and BuildKite.
+* For BuildKite, set up a command that runs `slither contracts` using the `slither=true` containers.
+* Set up `master` as a protected branch.
+Only allow pushing when Travis and Coveralls CI succeed, and require code owners' review, with at least 2 reviews for each PR.
+* Set up CODEOWNERS.
+The owners should be set up according to existing committers/maintainers.